Consequences of Plagiarism: Why Copy-Paste Isn’t Worth It

 Why is Plagiarism So Serious?

-• It breaks trust between students, teachers, and the academic system.
+• Breaks trust between students, teachers, and the academic system

-• It disrespects the hard work of the original creators.
+• Disrespects the effort of the original creators

-• It defeats the whole purpose of learning, which is thinking for yourself.
+• Defeats the core purpose of learning, which is independent thinking

-• It comes with penalties that can seriously derail your college journey.
+• Leads to penalties that can derail your academic path

 Procrastination Getting Out Of Hand?